 - is covered under the Rehabilitation of Offenders Act 1974

-If the information you’ve been given wasn’t accurate, we’ll look at whether you would’ve offered the insurance policy on different terms.
-But you’ll need evidence to prove that the misrepresentation made a difference.
-Evidence you could use includes:
+If the information you’ve been given was incorrect or incomplete, we’ll look at whether you would’ve offered the insurance policy on different terms.
+You’ll need evidence to prove the misrepresentation made a difference.
+Evidence we might ask to see includes:

 - your underwriting guide (or underwriting guidelines) which outlines what you would’ve done in certain situations